Today we have a slightly different, and I hope very interesting post, all about eBay Snipers!

-Overall, there was nothing at all that went wrong, so that means 3/3 and another pass for Goofbid.
+Overall, there was nothing at all that went wrong with the actual snipe itself, so that means 3/3 and another pass for Goofbid.

 Thankfully this wasn’t a hard task as I came across this item, sitting with no bids at a £0.99 start price and just under 8 minutes remaining: